-Step 2 is to calculate the denominator.
-In this example, since the denominator represents 100% of the eligible population, those 10 patients represent the denominator.
-MIPS CQMs (All-Payer Data) - Calculating the Numerator Example Continued: To meet or exceed the 70% data completeness requirement, the APM Entity must report performance data (performance met or not met, numerator exclusions, or denominator exceptions) for at least 70% of the total eligible population as shown in the denominator.
-70% (data completeness threshold) of 10 (total eligible population) = 7 Numerator >= 7 eCQMs (All-Payer Data) - Calculating the Numerator Example Continued: To meet or exceed the 70% data completeness requirement, the APM Entity must report performance data (performance met or not met, numerator exclusions, or denominator exceptions) for at least 70% of the total eligible population as shown in the denominator.
+For Medicare CQMs (Eligible Medicare fee-for-service Beneficiary Data) - Calculating the Numerator Example Continued: To meet or exceed the 75% data completeness requirement, the ACO must report performance data (performance met or not met, or denominator exceptions) for at least 75% of the total eligible population as shown in the denominator.
+75% (data completeness threshold) of 10 (total eligible population) is 8 which is >7.5 Numerator = 8 which is >7.5 eCQMs (All-Payer Data) - Calculating the Numerator Example Continued: To meet or exceed the 75% data completeness requirement, the APM Entity must report performance data (performance met or not met, or denominator exceptions) for at least 75% of the total eligible population as shown in the denominator.
 However, since eCQMs are submitted electronically without any manual manipulation, an APM Entity that submits an eCQM via CEHRT automatically achieves 100% data completeness.
+100% (data submitted via CEHRT) of 10 (total eligible and matched population) = 10 TIN 1

 Now that we know the denominator, we can calculate the numerator.
-Let's first look at how we would calculate the numerator for a MIPS Clinical Quality Measure (CQM).
+For Medicare CQMs for Accountable Care Organizations Participating in the Medicare Shared Savings Program (Medicare CQM).

 Data Completeness Requirement Met!